Before anything, Bitcoin is open source software - anyone can review the code. By design, it's an open project for anyone, anywhere.

 The Bitcoin Network has been growing year-over-year within every major statistical category.
 And it all begins with bitcoin wallets.

-To better understand bitcoin and bitcoin wallets - although not a specific technical analogy - let's first think about e-mail (Internet protocol) and e-mail accounts as a simple analogy using familiar buzz words;
+To better understand Bitcoin and bitcoin wallets - although not a specific technical analogy - let's first think about e-mail (SMTP Internet protocol) and e-mail accounts as a simple analogy using familiar buzz words;

-The Bitcoin Network has a very similar set of bullet points, except this time you're not storing, sending and receiving an e-mail message - it's money.
+The Bitcoin Network has a similar set of bullet points, except this time you're not storing, sending and receiving an e-mail message - it's money.
 And you'll need to keep it safe!
+But in fact, Bitcoin, and bitcoin wallets are much more technically complex - and much more revolutionary.

 Since we've identified that you can not buy, sell, send, trade, or transact in any way whatsoever with bitcoin on the Bitcoin Network without bitcoin wallets, we hope to provide both education and clarity as to your options and how important this foundational layer of the eco-system is to ensuring a safe experience with this revolutionary technology.
 Not only are there are dozens of highly funded, reputable and secure global brands which offer bitcoin wallets, there are also several specific categories of bitcoin wallets including various types software and hardware.